 And you will not need to pay for your care if you suffer from Creuzfeldt Jacob Disease (CJD).

 Many people who need to move to a care home wll find that they are also struggling to safely look after their finances without help from others.
 If you think you need help to look after money matters then you can find out more about your options in our section on Looking after someone's affairs.

-Westminster, Hammersmith & Fulham and Kensington and Chelsea councils have jointly produced a leaflet called 'Paying for Staying in a care home'.
+Westminster and Kensington and Chelsea councils have leaflets for paying for staying in a care home.
 You can download the leaflet here:

-- If you live in Kensington and Chelsea
+- Kensington and Chelsea : Residential Contribution Policy